With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes.

 Like any user-defined function, a PL/Java function can be

 parallelized at all.
-If a query contains a function labeled RESTRICTED
+If a query contains a function labeled RESTRICTED, parts

 of the query may execute in parallel, but the part that calls the RESTRICTED